James Barry (surgeon): Death

 Despite protesting against the decision, Barry was forcefully retired by the army on 19 July 1859 because of ill health and old age, and was succeeded as inspector general of hospitals by David Dumbreck.
-After a quiet retirement in London, Barry finally died from dysentery on 25 July 1865.
-The identity of the woman who discovered the truth of Barry's physical sex is disputed, but she was probably a charwoman who also laid out the dead.
+After a quiet retirement in London, Barry died from dysentery on 25 July 1865.
+The identity of the woman who discovered the truth of his physical sex is disputed, but she was probably a charwoman who also laid out the dead.
 The charwoman, after failing to elicit payment for her services, sought redress in another way; she visited Barry's physician, Major D. R. McKinnon, who had issued the death certificate upon which Barry was identified as male.
-The woman claimed that Barry's body had been biologically female and had marks suggesting Barry had at one point borne a child.
+The woman claimed that his body had been biologically female and had marks suggesting he had at one point borne a child.
 However, no professional examination was carried out which could have confirmed these points beyond doubt.
 When McKinnon refused to pay her, she took the story to the press, and the situation became public.
-It was discussed in an exchange of letters between George Graham of the General Register Office, and Dr McKinnon.
+It was discussed in an exchange of letters between George Graham of the General Register Office, and McKinnon.